irmen/prog8/docs/source/programming.rst

     subroutine call to a label (but without parameters and return value).

 Scope
     Also known as 'namespace', this is a named box around the symbols defined in it.
     This prevents name collisions (or 'namespace pollution'), because the name of the scope is needed as prefix to be able to access the symbols in it.
     Anything *inside* the scope can refer to symbols in the same scope without using a prefix.
-	There are three scopes in Prog8:
+    There are three scope levels in Prog8:

     - global (no prefix)
     - code block
     - subroutine

-	Modules are *not* a scope!
+    While Modules are separate files, they are *not* separate scopes!
     Everything defined in a module is merged into the global scope.
+    This is different from most other languages that have modules.
+    The global scope can only contain blocks and some directives, while the others can contain variables and subroutines too.

 .. _blocks: